onnx/onnx-tensorflow/README.md

 Then, run `pip install onnx-tf`

 ## To test:
-run `python -m unittest discover test`
+For backend, run `python -m unittest discover test/backend`.

 ## Example:
 In this example, we will define and run a Relu node and print the result.